python-pillow/Pillow/README.md

 [![Uploadcare][uploadcare.logo]][uploadcare.com]

-In fact, Uploadcare has been running Pillow-SIMD for about three years now.
+In fact, Uploadcare has been running Pillow-SIMD since 2015.

 The following image operations are currently SIMD-accelerated: